mrgk21/ROV2019/Readme.md

 ## Navigation
-+ Added joystick control from PC to ard
++ Added COMS from PC to ard